KingGoku910/TaskFlow-AI/CONTRIBUTING.md

-# Contributing to Innova-TEX AI - Effecto TaskFlow
+# Contributing to Innova-TEX AI - TaskFlow AI

-We welcome contributions to make Effecto TaskFlow even better!
+We welcome contributions to make TaskFlow AI even better!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started